2025 Transactional Law Meet: Frequently Asked Questions

 What are the requirements for participating in the Competition?

-On or before December 1, 2023 each team must (a) pay the required registration fee and identify a judge for the competition.
+On or before December 2, 2024 each team must (a) pay the required registration fee and identify a judge for the competition.
 The judge may be the team’s coach.
 No team’s coach will judge their own team.
 Failure to timely pay the registration fee or provide the name and contact information of the team’s judge may result in disqualification.
 Failure to provide either in one year’s competition may disqualify the school from participating in subsequent years.
+Each school is required to provide one judge per school and not per team – in other words – schools sending two teams are only required to provide one judge.

 How do I register?

-If your team received an invitation, you may use the link in the invitation to register anytime before November 17.
-If your team did not receive an invitation you may use this link to request to participate in the Competition.
-We will let all requesting teams know if they are admitted on or before December 1, 2023.
+If your team received an invitation, you may use the link in the invitation to register anytime before November 18.
+If your team did not receive an invitation you may use this form to request to participate in the Competition.
+We will let all requesting teams know if they are admitted on or before December 15, 2024.

 Is there training provided by the Competition?